 Have you ever tried delicata squash?
 It was new to me as of a few years ago but I quickly fell in love.
-And once you try this Parmesan roasted delicata squash, I am certain you will love it too.
+And once you try this Roasted Delicata Squash recipe, I am certain you will love it too.

 One benefit to this pretty striped squash is that the skin is actually edible.
 In fact, that’s why it’s called “delicata”, as the skin is more delicate than other winter squash.
 There’s no peeling required because it becomes very tender when roasted.
 And the skin has added fiber and nutrients.
 Bonus!

 Most winter squash varieties are fairly high in carbohydrates.
 Butternut comes in at 16g per cup (raw, cubed), and acorn squash has 15g per cup.
 Spaghetti squash is one of the lowest, with only 7g per cup.

 Delicata squash has somewhere between 7g and 9g per cup (raw).
 It’s not the lowest carb vegetable out there but you can work it in if you’re mindful of serving sizes.
 For me, it’s a wonderful addition to my holiday table.

 And because you don’t have to peel it, prepping and roasting this delicious vegetable is extra easy.
 This delicata squash recipe takes 30 minutes, tops.